alanng10/class-lang/Docue/Article/Sande/a.md

 StringValue is not write able.
 This is enough element to do any string operation for effect.

+Sande does not need delegate type.
+System programming for effect does not need declared interface to do ref call.
+This is enough element to do any ref call for effect.

 Sande does not need enum.
 Sande has StructType and glob var.
 Shared list is made with glob var of StructType and init with maide.